aratare-jp/kirke/README.md

 ]
 ```

 By itself `kirke.edn` does not contain any specific details.
-We first need to define [graphs](#graphs).
+We first need to define pipelines.

-## Graphs
+## Pipelines
-A graph contains multiple tasks (nodes) and dependencies between them (edges).
+A pipeline contains multiple tasks (nodes) and dependencies between them (edges).
 It represents the task topology as
-configured in `kirke.edn`.
+configured in `kirke.edn` for the specific pipeline.

 To define a graph, all you need is an ID!